OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 -  General

   -  *Auto Scale* – Sets whether to auto scale the plots or not.
-  -  *Prefix Axes* – Automatically pick the right prefix for axes values for the new plot windows.
+  -  *Prefix Units* – Automatically pick the right prefix for units for the new plot windows.
      For existing plot windows use the :ref:`omedit-plot-window-menu`.

 -  Plotting View Mode